Subject Source: Library of Congress Subject Headings

 Abstract Jenny Knauss, a member of the Chicago Women’s Liberation Union, worked primarily on women’s education, health issues and day care.
 She also served as the director of the Illinois Caucus for Adolescent Health for two decades, from 1983-2002.
 The Jenny Knauss Papers consist of personal material and files and fill 13 boxes, arranged in 4 series: Correspondence; Personal Planners; Miscellaneous Materials; and Photographs.
 The bulk of the collection consists of personal correspondence, mostly...

 Abstract The cassette tapes and transcripts in this collection were produced by the United Nations Radio Service Department of Public Information.
 The radio programs served as a weekly forum on issues of interest to women around the world.
-Sessions include topics such as violence against women, reproductive issues, AIDS, women's rights, family, refugee, and peace.
+Sessions include topics such as violence against women, reproductive issues, AIDS, women's rights, family, refugees, and peace.
 Also featured are interviews with women in leadership positions around the world or special United Nations programs on women.
-Included with...
+Included...